-Certainly those false perceptions are inaccurate nor they represent the current status of martial art schools, but that doesn’t mean that entering one of them shouldn’t have certain protocols to be followed, taking into consideration that you will be meeting lots of people with different personalities and goals, then you better follow the following points so you won’t be lost.
+Certainly those false perceptions are inaccurate nor they represent the current status of martial art schools, but that doesn’t mean that entering one of them shouldn’t have certain protocols and behavior to be followed, taking into consideration that you will be meeting lots of people with different personalities and goals, then you better behave and respect the points so you won’t be lost.

-Below are 8 points that you need to follow while you are in a martial art school:
+Below are 8 points that you need to follow and behave while you are in a martial art school:

 1. Identify your goal